ChameleonCloud/docs/source/getting-started/index.rst

 To get access to Chameleon resources, you will need to be associated with a **project** that is assigned a **resource allocation**.

-If you want to join an existing Chameleon project, you will need to ask the PI of the project to add you.
+If you want to **join an existing Chameleon project**, you will need to ask the PI of the project to add your username.
 You can find your username in `your Chameleon profile
 <https://www.chameleoncloud.org/user/profile/>`_--it is also displayed in the
 top-right corner when you are logged in.

-If you want to create a project, you will first either need to obtain a PI status or work with somebody who has PI status.
+If you want to **create a project**, you will first either need to obtain a PI status or work with somebody who has PI status.
 To determine if you can obtain PI status, please see a :ref:`list of PI eligibility criteria <pi-eligibility>`.
 If you do not meet these criteria (e.g., students generally do not), you will